Pygmy rabbit: Lifecycle

-Pygmy rabbits are capable of breeding when they are about 1 year old.

 The breeding season of pygmy rabbits is very short.
 In Idaho it lasts from March through May; in Utah, from February through March.
 The gestation period of pygmy rabbits is unknown.
 It is between 27 and 30 days in various species of cottontails (Sylvilagus spp.).
 An average of six young are born per litter and a maximum of three litters are produced per year.
 In Idaho the third litter is generally produced in June.
 It is unlikely that litters are produced in the fall.
 The growth rates of juveniles are dependent on the date of birth.
 Young from early litters grow larger due to a longer developmental period prior to their first winter.
+Pygmy rabbits are capable of breeding when they are about 1 year old.

 The mortality of adults is highest in late winter and early spring.
-Green and Flinders reported a maximum estimated annual adult mortality of 88% in Idaho.
+Green and Flinders reported in 1980 a maximum estimated annual adult mortality of 88% in Idaho.
 Juvenile mortality was highest from birth to 5 weeks of age.
 Pygmy rabbits may be active at any time of day; however, they are generally most active at dusk and dawn.
 They usually rest near or inside their burrows during midday.